mazenovi/PropelUtility/README.md

   }
 ```

-where dict's keys are behaviors name and dict's items are behavrior's parameters
+where dict's keys are behavior's name and dict's items are behavior's parameters

 Propel Erase all data
 ================